 Also, before I get into my review of NLC 7, I’d like to ask: are there any SCP fans reading this?
 If so, you might be happy to know that NLC 7 should appeal to fans of SCP-5000 and SCP-3125.
 And no, NLC 7 didn’t copy it – NLC 7 is older.
 There is an interesting plot similarity, and relatable existential themes.

-Why Most Gamers Won’t Be Able to Handle It
+Why Most Gamers Won’t be Able to Handle it

 The inevitable fact of the matter is that even with a perfect translation, most gamers won’t be able to handle NLC 7, similar to how most can’t handle Pathologic 2 or even System Shock 2.
 Especially S.T.A.L.K.E.R. players.
 NLC 7 has too much content for most, requires too much thinking for most due to its complex objectives requiring intuition and thinking on your feet with no hand holding, and is too difficult for most – difficult in ways people are unfamiliar with, somewhat similar to Pathologic 2 except it makes that look like a cakewalk on its intended difficulty mode.
 No Dark Souls or DOOM Eternal esque difficulty here, this is much more involved.
 NLC 7 breaks people like few other games.